 Year 12-13 Curriculum

 Students choose from a wide range of A-Levels at Sutton Coldfield Grammar School for Girls.
 Most students study 3 A-Level subjects, some study 4, and all students have the opportunity to complete an Extended Project Qualification (EPQ) during Year 12.
-In addition to the academic curriculum, there is also a Skills and Choices curriculum in which students experience a varied programme of PSHE, visiting speakers and support in making decisions for their next steps after sixth form.
-There are also weekly well-being sessions.
+In addition to the academic curriculum, there is also a Personal Development curriculum in which students experience a varied programme of PSHE, visiting speakers and support in making decisions for their next steps after sixth form.
+Each Friday, we also offer a varied enrichment programme for Year 12 students, which includes Latin and Sports Leaders.

 Extended Project Qualification (EPQ)